keegancsmith/dotfiles/README.rst

 OS X
 ====

-I use brew to install all the program I care about: `./brew-install.sh`
+I use brew to install all the program I care about: `brew bundle`

 Additionally the following settings are toggled: